Areas of Expertise

 Awards and Honors

-Tana Johnson is a political scientist working in the field of international relations and international/global policy.
+Tana Johnson (Ph.D. from University of Chicago in 2010, tenured at Duke University in spring 2019) is a political scientist working in the field of international relations and international/global policy.
 Her work is driven by big puzzles in international relations and by important problems in the real world.
 In global affairs, what makes delegation and institutional design so challenging?
 Why do nation-states delegate to international institutions in spite of the challenges?
 And how could we get things to work better?

 Johnson's research uses interviews, analyses of original data, archival research, formal models, and computer-assisted textual analysis.
 She examines the operations and design of international institutions, particularly those affiliated with the United Nations (UN) system.
 Her research has been published in top outlets such as International Organization, Journal of Politics, Review of International Political Economy, and Review of International Organizations.